spaceml-org/Swipe-Labeler/README.md

     `pip install -r api/requirements.txt`

 5. Run this this application as a python file.
 (Don't use "flask run" as you might with other Flask applications.) \
-As you do so, pass the complete path to the directory containing the images you want to label (as a string) as the argument `--to_be_labeled` . \
+As you do so, pass the complete path to the directory containing the images you want to label (as a string) as the argument `--path_for_unlabeled` . \
         `python api/api.py --path_for_unlabeled=(the complete path to your directory of unlabeled images) --batch_size=(optional batch size , default is 5)` \
 \
-**Important Note** - When you run this application, a new folder will be created for you (if doesn't already exist) under the same parent directory as your `to_be_labeled`.
+**Important Note** - When you run this application, a new folder will be created for you (if doesn't already exist) under the same parent directory as your `path_for_unlabeled`.
 This sibling directory, `Labeled`, will contain the following:

     * **Labeled/Labeled_Positive** - Gets populated with the image files labeled positive when the user clicks "Accept", swipes right, or presses the right arrow key on the keyboard.